NationalSecurityAgency/ghidra/CONTRIBUTING.md

 [repository] on GitHub.
 But first, consider the following tips to ensure a smooth process when submitting a patch:

-- Ensure that the patch compiles and does not break any build-time tests
+- Ensure that the patch compiles and does not break any build-time tests.
 - Be understanding, patient, and friendly; developers may need time to review your submissions before they can take action or respond.
 This does not mean your contribution is not valued.
 If your contribution has not received a